zac-k/phase-ret-dl/README.md

 GPU:    GTX970 - 4GB VRAM

 When running on the cpu, this is fine for most of the settings I use.
-Simulating the training data (from stored specimen files) takes about 40 minutes, and training the network with 5000 examples takes about 4 hours.
+Simulating the training data (from stored specimen files) takes about 40 minutes, and training the network with 5000 examples takes about 5 hours.
+Processing a test set of 100 examples, including calculating errors and saving images, takes approximately half an hour.

 It also works fine on my other system (Core i5-2500K @4.2GHz, 8GB DDR3) at about the same speed, but the RAM maxes out and it starts using virtual memory, which makes the PC largely unusable for other purposes while it's running.